Glossary

 V is for Vanishing Point added 6/6/23 Defined as: a point at which receding parallel lines seem to meet when represented in linear perspective. : a point at which something disappears or ceases to exist.
 Personally, the point at which the expected disappears and is replaced by just what is.

 V is for Vibrating.
+Vibration.
 The rocking.
 Back and forth.
 A kind of energy derived from the search for center and the need for balance.
 And change.
 Rhythm really, it's beat is so strong to me.
+5/2/2024 What if it is a kind of voice?

 V is for Voice What do you want to say? notes on voice

 W is for Walking Stitch.
 My name for a slower running stitch, that is mostly done one at a time.
 Also known as Needle Chanting in my world.
-5/26/23 One stitch at a time seems to encourage less pulling and thus less tension, allowing the piece to stay flat. if that sort of thing isn't working for you at the moment.
+One stitch in front of another. just going.
+5/26/23 One stitch at a time seems to encourage less pulling and thus less tension, allowing the piece to stay flat.
+If that sort of thing isn't working for you at the moment.

 W is for Wall Cloth A looking cloth rather than a using cloth.